The Journey so far-

 Wish I can get to TOP and be a “superman” LOL… 😀

 Getting higher and higher…

 When the Water turns into White…

-First stop was planned to be Marhi, to get bottle of rum for the heat in such freezing temperature….although we had my choice called vodka, but all insisted to get the RUM as well
+First stop was planned to be Marhi, to get of rum for the heat in such freezing temperature….although we had my choice called vodka, but all insisted to get the RUM as well

 Marhi to Chattru

 This was the stretch which would take us into the first time place after crossing Mirhi, none of us visited any place beyond that and even the height or altitude as well.
 We reached mirhi at around 8.30 AM and believe me wind was blowing with such force as if to take you away with it and it was extremely cold as well.
 At one of the Dhaba we had Tea, Maggi and bought some chocolates for the rest of the days.
 Then it was the main purpose of getting the bottle of RUM, which we got from one liquor shop over there.
 Meanwhile we again got some chance to click some photographs